 Human issues of programming & software engineering: end-user programming, end-user software engineering, information foraging theory as applied to programming, how gender issues relate to software

-Language design and domain-specific languages; functional programming; visual languages; end-user programming (in particular, spreadsheets); end-user software engineering
+Language design and domain-specific languages; functional programming; visual languages; end-user software engineering

 Usability aspects of open source software development, distributed collaboration, and social aspects of joining open source projects; information overload; usable privacy and security